-The parents of a teenager from North Yorkshire who ended up seriously ill after developing an eating disorder are aiming to set up a charity to help others in the same situation.
+An “inspirational” group launched by the parents of a teenager who became seriously ill with an eating disorder has been awarded a grant to help others in the same situation.

-Donna and Paul Foster launched Kick Rexi Out, a support group for families managing life with an eating disorder, after one of their children was diagnosed with anorexia last year.
+Donna and Paul Foster set up Kick Rexi Out, a support group for North Yorkshire families managing life with an eating disorder, after one of their children was diagnosed with anorexia last year.

-The project, backed by the Community Mental Health Transformation (CMHT) programme, NYCC Stronger Communities and Carers Plus Yorkshire, offers practical help and advice.
+The project, backed by our Trust partner the Community Mental Health Transformation (CMHT) programme, as well as NYCC Stronger Communities and Carers Plus Yorkshire, offers practical help and advice.

 “We are not professionals, we are not here to diagnose or treat a child, we are here to support families through what we know is a very tough time,” said Donna, from Wombleton.